If you could name just one innovation that has changed the world in the last decade, what would it be? Mine would be social media.

 We talk about having conversations on social media, but I have found photo based posts are the most effective.

 Start by adding a photo, meme or image and when its loaded, add a targeted message in the description.
 Facebook will recognise this as a photo post rather than a link post, and these posts typically generate a far greater reach.

-While we’re talking image, let’s also look at Instagram which last year clocked up 400 million registered users worldwide, including six million in Australia.
+While we’re talking images, let’s also look at Instagram which last year clocked up nearly 1 billion active users worldwide, including six million in Australia.

 It’s been a boon for celebrities and a growing number of until-now unheard of beautiful people posting glamourous pics of their glamourous life, some of them raking in six figure incomes for the privilege.

 These ‘influencers’ are the key to getting big numbers of impressions on Instagram but if you don’t have the budget for a Miranda Kerr or Shane Warne, don’t despair

 There are plenty of ‘B-list’ sports stars, fashion models and others you can appoint as a brand ambassador for a reasonable fee.
 Just ensure they have a reasonable following (bare minimum 10,000) and fit your brand image like a glove, then once they are on board, monitor their performance closely.

 6. Keep it real and video content a million more.

 You’ve heard it before, but we’ll say it again – we’re living in the age of video-first content.